 Employee Productivity is a measure of how effectively an employee works to achieve its organization’s goals.
-While a lot of organizations believe in having employees work for at least a specific number of hours, the truth is hours do not matter.
-It is the task done that is more important.
+While many organizations believe in having employees work for at least a specific number of hours, the truth is hours do not matter.
+It is the task that is more important.
 Focus on results rather than how long an employee works.
 A motivated employee should make continual progress towards the task.

-It is a fact that employees do not work to their full potential.
-Gamification raises their efforts, all while keeping them happy and develops them into champions.
-It keeps employees engaged in participating and performing.
-Using gamification, an organization can make even the most tedious tasks interesting.
-When task completion is linked to rewards, employees find motivation in performing.
+It is a fact that employees do not work to their full potential until they receive something enticing.
+Gamification raises its efforts while keeping them happy and develops a sense of engagement for participating and performing.
+Using Gamification, an organization can make even the most tedious tasks enjoyable.
+When task completion associates with rewards, employees find motivation in performing the assigned tasks.

-Developing contests and sweepstakes is one idea that has been in the system since ages.
+Developing contests and sweepstakes is one idea that has been in the system for ages.
 And it still works.
-By creating a variety of contests, you, basically, increase employee participation.
+By creating a variety of contests, you increase employee participation.
 The announcement of contests itself builds excitement among employees.
 You can also announce what rewards would follow to excite them further.

-Another great way to engage employees is collaborating and empowering them.
-When employees can share their rewards with peers, it not just harmonizes their relationship but also raises their participation in tasks so they can contribute to others.
+Another great way to engage employees is by collaborating and empowering them.
+When employees can share their rewards with peers, it not just harmonizes their relationship but also raises their participation in tasks to contribute to others.

-As employees begin to find interest in regular task completion and goal achievement, you can further participation through leaderboards and rank employees based on the key performance parameters that you set.
-Level-up structure of rewards encourages employees to raise their performance.
+As employees begin to find interest in typical task completion and goal achievement, you can further participate through leaderboards and rank employees based on the critical performance parameters that you set.
+The level-up structure of rewards encourages employees to raise their performance.

 Gamification need not be introduced at a later stage.
 It can be made use of from the time an employee joins an organization.
-Seemingly monotonous tasks, such as understanding the organization’s processes, policies and values or filling forms, can be made entertaining with reward points waiting at the successful completion of the task.
+Seemingly monotonous tasks, such as understanding the organization’s processes, policies, and values or filling forms, can be made entertaining with reward points waiting at the task’s successful completion.

-The idea behind gamification is to make even the most mundane of tasks entertaining enough to bring tangible benefits to the organization.
-That, however, requires a detailed and focused approach.
-Not every activity may be gamified.
-Understand the most important objectives that need to be fulfilled, employee behavior in the organization, employee interests and what activities will drive employees – your secret to developing an effective employee gamification program.
+Understand the most important objectives that need to be fulfilled, employee behavior in the organization, employee interests, and what actions will drive employees – your secret to developing an effective employee gamification program.